Belize Summer Camp

 There will also be an opportunity for a couple of days of relaxation at Caye Caulker, a local caye at the end of the camp.

-COST: Fundraising with a goal of $1300.
-This covers air transportation (New Orleans /Kingston) local transportation, housing and meals for the entire week.
+COST: Fundraising with a goal of $1500.
+This covers air transportation (New Orleans /Kingston) local transportation, housing and meals for the entire week, except for a few meals on the Caye at the end.
 Participants will be asked to fund-raise as a group and individually and assistance in such will be given. $100 deposit is required upon acceptance.

-- Orientation overnight retreat on Fri, Jan 25 to Sun, Jan 27, 2013.
-This retreat is required.
+- Orientation overnight retreat Fri, Jan 24 - Sun, Jan.
+26. This retreat is required.

 - Weekly meetings during the spring semester to learn of the culture and to build community.